Zelina Vega: Legado Del Fantasma and Latino World Order (2022–2025)

 After a seven-month hiatus, Vega returned on the October 7, 2022 episode of SmackDown, aligning herself with Legado Del Fantasma and attacking Hit Row.
 At the Royal Rumble on January 28, 2023, Vega entered the Women's Royal Rumble match at #21.
 She eliminated Xia Li before being eliminated by Lacey Evans.
 On the March 10 episode of Smackdown, Vega joined Legado Del Fantasma in helping Rey Mysterio against The Judgment Day, turning face for the first time in her WWE career.

 On the March 31 episode of SmackDown, Mysterio reformed the Latino World Order and invited Legado Del Fantasma to join as a token of appreciation for aiding him in his fight against his son, Dominik Mysterio, and The Judgment Day.
 On the April 21 episode of SmackDown, Vega requested a match against The Judgment Day's Rhea Ripley for the SmackDown Women's Championship at Backlash, which was granted by WWE Official Adam Pearce.
-Vega unsuccessfully to win the title from Ripley at Backlash but received a standing ovation from the hometown crowd after the match.
+Vega was unsuccessful in winning the title from Ripley at Backlash but received a standing ovation from the hometown crowd after the match.
 Vega defeated Lacey Evans to qualify for the 2023 women's Money in the Bank ladder match on the June 2 episode of SmackDown.
 Vega and her stablemate Escobar failed to win their respective Money in the Bank ladder matches in the namesake event.
 On the August 25 episode of SmackDown, as Vega previously defeated the WWE Women's Champion Iyo Sky before winning the title, Vega challenged Sky for the championship, however, was unsuccessful.
 On the November 10 episode of SmackDown, Escobar defected from LWO and removed Vega, Wilde and Del Toro from Legado del Fantasma the following week.
 At Night 2 of the 2024 WWE Draft, LWO were drafted to the Raw brand.

-SmackDown (2025–present)
+SmackDown (2025–2026)

 Vega was transferred to the SmackDown brand as of January 27, 2025, leaving LWO in the process.
 On the April 25 episode of Smackdown, Vega defeated Chelsea Green to win the WWE Women's United States Championship, thus marking her first singles title win in her career.
 Vega then retained the title against Green in a rematch on May 24 at Saturday Night’s Main Event XXXIX.
-On June 27 episode of SmackDown, Vega lost the title to Giulia, ending her reign at 63 days.
+On the June 27 episode of SmackDown, Vega lost the title to Giulia, ending her reign at 63 days.
 Vega attempted to regain the title from Giulia on the August 1 episode of SmackDown, but was unsuccessful.

 On the October 10 episode of SmackDown, Vega assisted her real-life husband Aleister Black in defeating Damian Priest in a Last Man Standing match, turning heel for the first time since 2023.
 On November 2, her ring name was shortened to Zelina.
+On April 24, 2026 she was released from WWE for a second time.